Office for Research and Sponsored Programs

 Award Acceptance and the Establishment of a Grant Account

-Upon receipt of an award letter, grant agreement or contract, the Office for Research and Sponsored Programs (ORSP) will review all applicable award terms and conditions.
-In most cases (e.g, when funding is received by a familiar source such as the National Science Foundation), the ORSP can immediately authorize the establishment of a grant account by the Office of the Controller at Hofstra University.
+Upon receipt of an award letter, grant agreement, or contract, the Office for Research and Sponsored Programs (ORSP) will review all applicable award terms and conditions.
+In most cases (e.g., when funding is received by a familiar source such as the National Science Foundation), the ORSP can immediately authorize the establishment of a grant account by the Office of the Controller at Hofstra University.
 However, in a small number of cases, more commonly with contracts from industry, certain award conditions may need to be negotiated with sponsors.
 The ORSP will conduct such negotiations following consultation with the Principal Investigator/Project Director and other parties as appropriate.
 Upon resolution of pending issues and the execution of any award documentation provided by the sponsor, a project-specific account will be established.

 For this process to begin, it is important that the ORSP is provided a sponsor's award notification and all associated documentation.
-In the event a sponsor requires execution of an award document, agreement or contract, the ORSP will assist in obtaining all appropriate institutional endorsements consistent with the University's policy and procedure statement on contract execution.
+In the event that a sponsor requires execution of an award document, agreement, or contract, the ORSP will assist in obtaining all appropriate institutional endorsements consistent with the University's policy and procedure statement on contract execution.
 Award notices and support material can be forwarded to:

 Office for Research and Sponsored Programs

 All checks issued in support of grant and contract awards should be made payable to "Hofstra University" and mailed to: